Annotated Bibliography Example and Writing Tips

 In this annotated bibliography, there is no self-reflection at the end.
 It is more like a brief of the whole study.

 2) Ehrenreich, B. (2001).
 Nickel and dimed: On (not) getting by in America.
 New York, NY: Henry Holt and Company.

 Looking at the annotation above, one can clearly see that the writer has assessed as well as summarized the book which has been cited.
 Look at the first paragraph, it gives a small brief on the work that the author has talked about in the book.

 Coming to the second paragraph, the writer has specifically talked about the strengths of the project.
 Further, they have also talked about the presentation and method.

-The last part of an annotation is usually when the writer talks about self-reflection and how the study has helped him.
+The last part of an annotation is about the writer’s personal view.
 However, this particular part is not added in this APA annotated bibliography example.

 Annotated Bibliography Example - MLA Style

 Now, coming down to the MLA format, the only changes will be in the citation.
 The annotation part will stay the same.
 A better way to explain this is by giving examples.
 Examples of annotated bibliography MLA are as follows.

 1) Battle, Ken.
 “Child Poverty: The Evolution and Impact of Child Benefits.”
 A Question of Commitment: Children's Rights in Canada.
 Ed.
 Katherine Covell and R.Brian Howe.
 Waterloo, ON Wilfrid Laurier University Press.
 2007.
 21-44.